 INJECTION MOULDED POLYURETHANE (PU)

-What’s good about shoes made with Injection moulded PU?
+What are the pro’s of shoes made with Injection moulded PU?

 Three key words are always soft, light and flexible!
 A high quality grade of PU will also be extremely hard wearing (the most hard-wearing you can buy & much better than a rubber sole).
 In our view, at least on a practical level, injection moulded PU shoes are a must have for anybody.
 They will provide long lasting comfort and last for much longer than a cheap pair of shoes.
-Another added benefit is the bond between the upper and the sole unit is rarely if ever broken which means your shoes are highly unlikely to fall apart and the water penetration is reduced on a soaking wet Scottish day!
+Another added benefit is the bond between the upper and the sole unit is rarely if ever broken.
+This means your shoes are highly unlikely to fall apart and the water penetration is reduced on a soaking wet Scottish day!

 Not a lot in our view other than aesthetics.
 You cannot make beautiful high heels with injection moulding!
 At least for now….perhaps Ecco have something up their sleeve to take on Gabor and Peter Kaiser!